Content Management Specialist

 Master’s degree (foreign equivalent or higher).
 Professional experience in an

 management systems and discovery platforms.
-Knowledge of digitization standards
+Exposure to special formats in

-with artificial intelligence (AI) tools and their potential applications in
+intelligence (AI) tools and their potential applications in libraries,

 Brief Description of Duties: